 With the State Diagram Editor, you can graphically create finite state machines that include states, inputs/outputs, and state transition conditions.
 Transition conditions and state actions are typed into the diagram using language independent syntax.
 The State Diagram Editor then exports the diagram to either VHDL, Verilog or ABEL code.
-The resulting HDL file is finally synthesized to create a netlist and/or macro, for you to place on a schematic sheet.
+The resulting HDL file is finally synthesized to create a netlist and a macro symbol is created for you to place on a schematic sheet.